bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/README.md

 ## API Design - This is how you'll interface with the API and what is required from every endpoint.

+* [Here](http://smurfs.wikia.com/wiki/Category:Smurfs_Characters) is a list of smurf data you can use to create your village.

 ### GET '/smurfs'

 * To retreive an array all the smurfs in the Smurf DB simply write a get to the endpoint `'/smurfs'`